 It is important that you take steps to preserve and collect evidence; doing so preserves the full range of options available to you, be it through the University's administrative complaint procedures or criminal prosecution.
 To preserve evidence: (1) do not wash your face or hands; (2) do not shower or bathe; (3) do not brush your teeth; (4) do not change clothes or straighten up the area where the assault took place; (5) do not dispose of clothes or other items that were present during the assault, or use the restroom; and, (6) seek a medical exam immediately.
 If you already cleaned up from the assault, you can still report the crime, as well as seek medical or counseling treatment.
-You may consult with the Campus Title IX Coordinator or Sexual Assault Victim's Advocate (see contact information above) for assistance as well.
+You should preserve text messages, social media postings, or notes that demonstrate the course of conduct.
+Contemporaneous photos of bruises or other injuries are helpful.
+You may consult with the campus Title IX Coordinator or Sexual Assault Victim's Advocate (see contact information above) for assistance as well.